 M/WBE COMPLIANCE PLAN

+(This form is required as part of the bid/proposal submission.)

 The tenant finish out (design and construction) M/WBE participation goal for this solicitation is _____%.
 The good faith solicitation level is 100% meaning the Concessionaire and its Contractor will make a good faith effort to solicit all (100%) available M/WBEs for its contracting/subcontracting opportunities not just a select few.
 The Concessionaire and its selected Contractor will continually pursue a level of M/WBE participation that equals or exceeds the stated goal.
 This Compliance Plan provides for the M/WBE participation to be solicited and procured after the concession lease has been awarded and describes the delivery method the Concessionaire and its selected General Contractor will follow to solicit, obtain and maintain M/WBE participation to meet the M/WBE commitment.